tpoisot/one-o-eight-syntax/README.md

 # One-O-Eight

 One-O-Eight is a multi-schemes syntax.
-It comes with two backgrounds (white on black or black on white), and (as of now) three foreground schemes: *Bright*, *Viridis*, and *Calm*.
+It comes with two backgrounds (white on black or black on white), and two foreground schemes: *Bright* and *Calm*.
 All schemes are based on five colours; the name one-o-eight comes from 108°, the internal angles in a pentagon.

 ## Main features